DataDog/ansible-datadog/README.md

 ### Additional tasks

-`pre_tasks` and `post_tasks` folders are available to run user defined tasks. `pre_tasks` run before executing any tasks from the Datadog Ansible role and `post_tasks` run after execution of the role.
+`pre_tasks` and `post_tasks` folders are available to run user defined tasks. `pre_tasks` run before executing any tasks from the Datadog Ansible role, and `post_tasks` run after execution of the role.

 Installation tasks on supported platforms register the variable `datadog_agent_install`, which can be used in `post_tasks` to check the installation task's result. `datadog_agent_install.changed` is set to `true` if the installation task did install something, and `false` otherwise (for instance if the requested version was already installed).